-Oceanco’s on-spec bet on Øino, Disdale and a very special 90 metre pays off handsomely, says Caroline White
+Oceanco’s on-spec bet on Øino, Disdale and a very special 90 metre paid off handsomely

 That’s why the Dutch custom yard built this vast project – to an advanced stage – on speculation.
 That’s right: a 90-metre boat, on spec, with no guarantee that someone would buy it.
 This is vertiginous decision-making.
 But by beginning DreAMBoat without an owner, Oceanco’s standard year of design plus three years of build was reduced to 18 months, from the owner signing the contract to delivery.
 “I think in the end this is one of the selling points, reducing lead time for a client,” says Roderick Gort, project director at Oceanco, with some understatement.

-Øino, meanwhile, is the man of the moment, with more exterior designs in the Top 101 than anyone else.
+Øino, meanwhile, is the man of the moment.
 The Norwegian-born, Monaco-based designer has penned some of the most dynamic yachts to hit the water in recent years.
 Take the genre-defining 126.2-metre explorer Octopus, the flowing decks of 133.9-metre Serene, 135.5-metre Crescent, with its “concertina” heli-hangar, military-style 85-metre BOLD or ultra-cool 76.2-metre expedition yacht Cloudbreak, with its ski room and vast garage of toys.

 Øino’s brief from the yard was “timeless and contemporary” – “so the windows are all rectangular, it’s not a very busy design” – but he punctuated the look with some interesting details.
 To make the most of views from massive windows, Øino cut down the corresponding sections of bulwark – a move you have to pull off carefully to avoid a messy look.
 He has achieved this by replicating the trapezoidal shapes of the bulwark cut-downs in the freeing ports directly below them.
 There are also chamfers and knuckle lines that subdivide the massive surfaces to make the design appear “lighter”.